dboatengg/dboatengg/README.md

 -   LinkedIn: [dboatengx/](https://www.linkedin.com/in/dboatengx/)
 -   Writings [FreeCodeCamp]: [Author@dboateng](https://www.freecodecamp.org/news/author/dboateng/)

 Thanks for checking out my profile!
-Feel free to reach out if you have any questions or just want to chat.
+Feel free to reach out if you have questions or want to chat.